-The New Zealand kiwifruit growing cycle showing the vine growth stage and orchard management practices on a seasonal basis As the weather cools in the New Zealand autumn (March to May) harvest time approaches.
-Fruit is tested for ripeness and when they pass a certain criteria for quality and grade, the kiwifruit are carefully picked by a huge team of workers.
-Once the kiwifruit have been picked, they are transported to the packhouse to be packed and stored ready for shipping and export.
+As the weather cools in the New The New Zealand kiwifruit Zealand autumn (March to May) harvest time approaches.
+Fruit is tested the vine growth stage and via commerical labs, and when it has met the minimal maturity criteria and ripeness, the kiwifruit are carefully picked.
+Once the kiwifruit has been picked, they are transported to the packhouse to be packed and stored ready for shipping and export.
 As the winter approaches, the leaves drop from the vines, signaling the end of another growing year.
 The vines move towards a dormant state and await the coming of spring.

 Kiwifruit vines require sunshine, water, rich free-draining soil, with an ideal soil pH between 5 and 6.8 and winter chilling.
 To be productive, commercial crops require significant management.
-The aim is production of a crop of relatively uniform high dry matter fruit of the size preferred by markets.
+The aim is production of a crop with relatively uniform maturity, high dry matter fruit, and of the size preferred by